Tuturuuu SDK

 workflow runs the SDK tests, skips publication if the exact package version

-already exists on npm, prepares a tarball with npm pack outside the
+be visible on npm, prepares a tarball with npm pack outside the

 trusted-publish job, and then publishes that tarball through